gsharansingh/CNN_and_MLP_from_Scratch/README.md

 * [References](#references)

 ### General info
 This project is implementing the concept of Convolutional Neural Networks and Multilayer Perceptron to detect the number in the image (the number should be ranging between 1 to 5).
 The algorithm is built from scratch by using the theoretical knowledge of the Convolutional Neural Networks and Multilayer Perceptron.
-This is not a customized algorithm, which means it may not give good results.
+This is not a optimized algorithm, which means it may not give good results.

 ## Theoratical concept of the algorithm